giftnix/node-radial/README.md

 ## CHANGELOG

+- **0.1.3:** Add method to get a nonce for use with Radial's JavaScript library.
 - **0.1.2:** Add PayPal doExpress and doAuthorization endpoints.
 - **0.1.1:** Add PayPal getExpress endpoint and generalize the sendRequest lib.
 - **0.1.0:** Initial release.
 Only PayPal setExpress is available so far.